Bergenfrundt/every-day-a-tushar-pun/README.md

-#Every Day A Tushar pun
+# Every Day A Tushar pun

-##Because we all need more tushar puns.

-Every day, a random tushar pun will be displayed (if i didn't fuck up).
+Every day, a random tushar pun will be displayed.

 Tiny project to practice very very basic html.